 Conclusion and concluding buying tips

-Our favorite is the timeless and number one sparkler, the round brilliant diamond shape and we recommend the brilliant-cut simply due to its brilliance.
+Our favorite is the timeless and number one sparkler, the round brilliant diamond shape, and we recommend the brilliant-cut simply due to its brilliance.
 Demand may be higher, but so is the supply.
-And due to its reflective qualities, it appears larger than other shapes.
+Due to its reflective qualities, it appears larger than other shapes.
 So unless your jewelry design requires another shape or you want to maximize surface size, go for the round brilliant shape.